Chris210634/ice/README.md

 # ICE: Image Caption Encoding 🧊
 -----------------------------------------------------

+**Author contributed equally to this repository, the comiit history does not reflect contributions.**

 Code in this repo uses code from [multimodal prompt learning](https://github.com/muzairkhattak/multimodal-prompt-learning), which in turn uses code from [Co-CoOp and CoOp](https://github.com/KaiyangZhou/CoOp).

 ## ⏳ Installation